Radioactive Decay Calculator

 What is radioactive decay?
 Types of radioactive decay

-- Gamma decay, where a high energy photon with the shortest wavelength possible is emitted by the nucleus as a result of one of the previously mentioned decays.
+Gamma decay, where a high energy photon with the shortest wavelength possible is emitted by the nucleus as a result of one of the previously mentioned decays.
+You can discover the relationship between energy and wavelength at Omni's photon energy calculator.

 💡 Other radioactive decay mechanisms are known, but they are of secondary importance: the ones listed here are the most likely to happen — even if we hope you will not stumble upon them!